Goliath/goliath.github.io/_posts/2016-5-14-Grails-logging-and-performance.md

     }
 {% endhighlight %}

-Well, after finishing the loop, sum value is 1000, it was incremented even when information was not logged.
+Well, after finishing the loop, sum value is 1000 - it was incremented even when information was not logged.
-That means that every time you log heavy operations like e.g. object.dump() it will get executed, even if the log level is not suppose to show that line.
+That means that every time you log heavy operations like e.g. object.dump() - they will get executed, even if the log level is not suppose to show that line.

 # Solution